I confess. I had an addiction to Dr. Pepper.

 - 6 quart sized jars with lids (any size bottle or jar will do, so long as you\’ve got enough to hold 75%-80% of your brewed kombucha)

 Some Important Notes Before Beginning:

 First — assuming you didn’t grow your own scoby, you’ve got a week to ten days to start this process from the day you receive the kombucha starter or “mother” to ensure the freshest and most healthful product.
 If you let the mother sit too long in your refrigerator it will make the kombucha stale.
-(For reputable, online sources of kombucha starter cultures, be sure to check out the listings on my Resources Page.)
+(For reputable, online sources of kombucha starter cultures, be sure to check out my favorite online kombucha store.)